kaishx/wfa/README.md

 ---

-> **Note:** Code was written by me with assistance from AI.
-All mathematical logic has been manually reviewed and verified.
-This project is a proof of concept and DEFINITELY CONTAINS bugs and heuristic parameter choices.
+> **Note:** All mathematical logic has been manually reviewed.
+This project is for educational purposes only and is a proof of concept.
+It DEFINITELY CONTAINS bugs, mistakes and heuristic parameter choices.